TABLE OF CONTENTS

 PARISH ECUMENICAL AND INTERFAITH ACTIVITIES

-Interfaith Vacation Bible School A very innovative joint vacation bible study venture of Christian and Jewish congregations in Oakland Mills Interfaith Center
+Interfaith Religious Education for Elementary School Children: A very innovative joint vacation bible study venture of Christian and Jewish congregations in Oakland Mills Interfaith Center

 BEYOND THE FIRST 50 YEARS— EARLY ACTIVITIES THAT ARE STILL ON-GOING